 We will work on business growth through the use of the network of over three million Eight users, and the strengthening of the monetization of the various B2B services.
 Mainly, we are aiming to achieve a full-year adjusted operating profit in the overall business through the enhancement of Eight Career Design, which is a recruitment-related professional recruiting service.

 iii.
 Creation of new businesses

-In the various business flows of companies, a variety of issues related to efficiency are piling up, and thus the Group is focusing on the creation of new services that will promote corporate DX by leveraging the strengths and knowledge cultivated through its existing services.
-Specifically, we have started to provide services in the areas of contracts, business events and seminars and, in addition to establishing these business processes and expanding their stable provision, we will promote efforts geared toward the creation of new services.
+A variety of efficiency issues are accumulating in the various business workflows of companies, and the Group is focusing on creating new services that promote corporate DX by leveraging the strengths and knowledge it has cultivated through its existing services.
+Specifically, the Group has begun providing services in the business areas of contracts as well as business cards, etc., production, and will continue to establish these business processes and ensure their stable provision, as well as promote efforts to create new services.

 The main issues that the Group should address are as follows.

 Handling large amounts of important information assets, such as personal information, the Group considers it important to continuously enhance its information management systems.
 Even now, after having formulated a personal information protection policy and an information security policy, we pay close attention to measures related to personal information protection, such as the strict management of information assets, and will continue to strengthen and improve our internal systems and management methods.